 Recovery Oriented Systems of Care

-ROSC is a network of organizations and services within the community that provides resources and solutions to those seeking to overcome substance use & alcohol addiction and the impact on their lives.
+ROSC is a network of organizations and services within the community that provides resources and solutions to those in or seeking recovery, family, friends, and the community.

 Addiction affects us all in some way, it can be personally within our families or visible within our communities...it's not just the problem of the person with an addiction.